LeCoupa/awesome-cheatsheets/README.md

 ## 🤔 Why Awesome-Cheatsheets?

-I always make a cheatsheet when I want to improve my skills on a programming language, a framework or a development tool.
-[I started doing these kind of things a long time ago on Gist](https://gist.github.com/LeCoupa) To better keep track of the history and to let people contribute to them, I reorganized everything into this single repository.
+I usually make a cheatsheet when I want to improve my skills on a programming language, a framework or a development tool.
+[I started doing these kind of things a long time ago on Gist](https://gist.github.com/LeCoupa).
+To better keep track of the history and to let people contribute, I reorganized all of them into this single repository.
 Most of the content is coming from official documentations and some books I have read.

-Feel free to browse each cheatsheet to learn new things and to keep them at hand when you forgot about one command.
+Feel free to take a look.
+You might learn new things.
 They have been designed to provide a quick way to assess your knowledge and to save you time.

 ## 📚 Table of Contents